Designer Courses / Getting Started

 The SEO properties allow you to customize the keywords, meta description or canonical URL for an experience.
 And finally, the custom HTML field allows you to add additional functionality to an experience like advanced analytics tracking or marketing automation pixels.

 The two floating panels in your studio allow you to arrange the different elements and objects on your canvas, and where you can start bringing your objects to life with interactions and animations.
-In the layers panel, you can add in additional layers, create folders to organize multiple layers, and smart-group multiple objects together.
-For each layer or object in the layers panel, you can toggle the visibility of the object on or off which enables you to create some unique interactions to show and hide studio objects.
+In the layers panel, you can add folders to organize your studio, group multiple objects together, and sync commonly used objects.
+For each folder, group or object in the layers panel, you have the ability to toggle the visibility on or off in order to create unique interactions to show and hide these objects.